datacarpentry/spreadsheet-ecology-lesson/04-quality-control.md

 of their lack of reproducibility and limited automation, we will focus in this workshop on other analytical approaches instead.

+See [http://fortune.com/2013/04/17/damn-excel-how-the-most-important-software-application-of-all-time-is-ruining-the-world/](http://fortune.com/2013/04/17/damn-excel-how-the-most-important-software-application-of-all-time-is-ruining-the-world/) for some of the outcomes of accidental errors in spreadsheets having broad implications.

+Can you also make errors in code like R, Python and SQL?
+Absolutely!
+The difference is that in this code, everything that you're doing is transparent, so not only is it easier for you to track what you've done and re-do or automate analyses, but it's also transparent to anyone else.
+This is not only good practice and consistent with the scientific method, but it's also starting to be required by funding agencies and journals.

 Previous:[Dates as data.](03-dates-as-data.html) Next: [Exporting data from spreadsheets.](05-exporting-data.html)